google/struct2tensor/g3doc/api_docs/python/expression_impl/parquet/ParquetDataset.md

 `deterministic`
 </td>
 <td>
 (Optional.)
-A boolean controlling whether determinism should be traded for performance by allowing elements to be produced out of order.
-If `deterministic` is `None`, the `tf.data.Options.experimental_deterministic` dataset option (`True` by default) is used to decide whether to produce elements deterministically.
+When `num_parallel_calls` is specified, if this boolean is specified (`True` or `False`), it controls the order in which the transformation produces elements.
+If set to `False`, the transformation is allowed to yield elements out of order to trade determinism for performance.
+If not specified, the `tf.data.Options.experimental_deterministic` option (`True` by default) controls the behavior.
 </td>
 </tr>
 </table>